nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the command to edit a supplier and details of the supplier to be edited.
+2. The specified supplier is edited in RHRH.
-2. System confirms that supplier has been edited and shows the edited supplier.
+3. System confirms that supplier has been edited.

-   Use case ends
+   Use case ends.

 **Extensions**

 * 1a.
-System detects invalid command format
+System detects invalid command format.
     * 1a1.
 System displays an error, showing unknown command.
     * 1a2.
-User enters command again
+User enters command again.

 Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
 Use case resumes from step 2.

 * 1b.
-System detects invalid command arguments
+System detects invalid command arguments.
     * 1b1.
-System displays error corresponding to the invalid argument and provides an example on the accepted format and arguments
+System displays error corresponding to the invalid argument and provides an example on the accepted format and arguments.
     * 1b2.
-User enters command arguments again
+User enters command arguments again.

 Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
 Use case resumes from step 2.

 * 1c.
 System detects that supplier to edit does not exist in RHRH.
     * 1c1.
 System displays an error that no such supplier index exist in RHRH.
     * 1c2.
-User enters customer index again
+User enters supplier index again.

 Steps 1c1 - 1c2 are repeated until the employee to be added is unique. <br>
 Use case resumes from step 2.

 * 1d.
 System detects that editing of current supplier would cause duplicate suppliers in RHRH.
     * 1d1.
 System displays an error that supplier already exists in RHRH.
     * 1d2.
-User enters customer index again
+User enters supplier index again.

-Steps 1d1 - 1d2 are repeated until the employee to be added is unique. <br>
+Steps 1d1 - 1d2 are repeated until the supplier to be added is unique. <br>
-Use case resumes from step 2
+Use case resumes from step 2.

 **Use case (UC08): Edit a reservation**

 **MSS**

 1. User enters the command to edit reservation fields.
+2. The specified reservation is edited in RHRH.
-2. System confirms that the reservation has been edited and shows the edited reservation.
+3. System confirms that the reservation has been edited and shows the edited reservation.

    Use case ends

 **Extensions**

 * 1a.
-User keys in invalid format
+User keys in invalid format.
     * 1a1.
 System displays an error, and the recommended format for editing a reservation.

-    Use case ends
+    Use case ends.

 * 1b.
-User keys in command without prefix
+User keys in command without prefix.
     * 1b1.
 System displays an error that says that at least 1 field must be provided.

-      Use case ends
+      Use case ends.

 **Use case (UC09): Delete a Customer**

 **MSS**

-1. User enters the command to delete a customer
+1. User enters the command to delete a customer.
+2. The specified customer is deleted from RHRH.
-2. System confirms that the customer has been deleted
+3. System confirms that the customer has been deleted.

     Use case ends.

 **Extensions**

 * 1a.
-User keys in invalid command format
+System detects invalid command format.
     * 1a1.
-System displays an error, and the recommended format for editing a reservation.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
-Use case ends.
+Use case resumes from step 2.

 * 1b.
-User keys in invalid command arguments
+System detects invalid customer index.
+    * 1b1.
+System displays error corresponding to the invalid index and provides an example on the accepted format and arguments.
+    * 1b2.
+User enters customer index again.

+Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
+Use case resumes from step 2.

+* 1c.
+System detects that customer to delete does not exist in RHRH.
+    * 1c1.
+System displays an error that no such customer index exist in RHRH.
+    * 1c2.
+User enters customer index again

+Steps 1c1 - 1c2 are repeated until the customer to delete exists in RHRH. <br>
+Use case resumes from step 2.

 **Use case (UC10): Delete an Employee**

 **MSS**

+1. User enters the command to delete an employee.
+2. The specified employee is deleted from RHRH.
+3. System confirms that the employee has been deleted.

+   Use case ends.

+**Extensions**

+* 1a.
+System detects invalid command format.
+    * 1a1.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
+Use case resumes from step 2.

+* 1b.
+System detects invalid employee index.
+    * 1b1.
+System displays error corresponding to the invalid index and provides an example on the accepted format and arguments.
+    * 1b2.
+User enters employee index again.

+Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
+Use case resumes from step 2.

+* 1c.
+System detects that customer to delete does not exist in RHRH.
+    * 1c1.
+System displays an error that no such employee index exist in RHRH.
+    * 1c2.
+User enters employee index again

+Steps 1c1 - 1c2 are repeated until the employee to delete exists in RHRH. <br>
+Use case resumes from step 2.

 **Use case (UC11): Delete a Supplier**

 **MSS**

+1. User enters the command to delete a supplier.
+2. The specified supplier is deleted from RHRH.
+3. System confirms that the supplier has been deleted.

+   Use case ends.

+**Extensions**

+* 1a.
+System detects invalid command format.
+    * 1a1.
+System displays an error, showing unknown command.
+    * 1a2.
+User enters command again.

+Steps 1a1 - 1a2 are repeated until the command is correctly formatted. <br>
+Use case resumes from step 2.

+* 1b.
+System detects invalid supplier index.
+    * 1b1.
+System displays error corresponding to the invalid index and provides an example on the accepted format and arguments.
+    * 1b2.
+User enters supplier index again.

+Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
+Use case resumes from step 2.

+* 1c.
+System detects that supplier to delete does not exist in RHRH.
+    * 1c1.
+System displays an error that no such supplier index exist in RHRH.
+    * 1c2.
+User enters supplier index again

+Steps 1c1 - 1c2 are repeated until the supplier to delete exists in RHRH. <br>
+Use case resumes from step 2.

 **Use case (UC012): Search for reservation availability**